 What I do have are memories.
 Pictures, videos, conversations, and stories.
 All of it.
 Good, bad, sad, funny.
 That's what we have now.
 That is all we will have moving forward.

-I probably won't advertise on social media that I made this post.
+I probably won't advertise on social media that I made this post immediately.
 Mostly because this is more like therapy than it is to serve any kind of audience.
 But maybe it can make people realize we all experience loss and sadness.
 If talking about things helps you cope, please feel free to reach out to me.
 I know everyone deals with things like this differently, but if you need someone to listen, there are many people out there who will.